-In 2 Corinthians 10:3 Paul says, "Though we walk in the flesh, we do not war after the flesh (for the weapons of our warfare are not carnal, but mighty through God to the pulling down of strongholds) (KJV)."
+In 2 Corinthians 10:3–4 Paul says, “For though we walk in the flesh, we do not war according to the flesh, for the weapons of our warfare are not of the flesh, but divinely powerful for the destruction of fortresses.”
 Although we still have physical bodies, we are engaged in spiritual warfare using spiritual resources.

 Paul’s three laments reveal the conflict every believer experiences with sin.
 From that conflict the believer cries out for deliverance.

-Oh,wretched man that I am!
-Who shall deliver mefrom the body of this death?
-I thank God through Jesus Christ, our Lord.
-So, then, with the mind I myself serve the law of God; but with the flesh, the law of sin.
+“Wretched man that I am!
+Who will set me free from the body of this death?
+Thanks be to God through Jesus Christ our Lord!
+So then, on the one hand I myself with my mind am serving the law of God, but on the other, with my flesh the law of sin” (Romans 7:24–25).

-- Psalm 130 (KJV)--The psalmist wrote, “Out of the depths have I cried unto thee, O Lord.
-Lord, hear my voice; let thine ears be attentive to the voice of my supplications.
-If thou, Lord, shouldest mark iniquities, O Lord, who shall stand?
-But there is forgiveness with thee, that thou mayest be feared.
-I wait for the Lord, my soul doth wait, and in his word do I hope (vv.
+Psalm 130—The psalmist wrote, “Out of the depths I have cried to You, O Lord.
+Lord, hear my voice!
+Let Your ears be attentive to the voice of my supplications.
+If You, Lord, should mark iniquities, O Lord, who could stand?
+But there is forgiveness with You, that You may be feared.
+I wait for the Lord, my soul does wait, and in His word do I hope” (vv.
 1–5).

-In verse 24 Paul rhetorically asks who will rescue him from the sin that resides in his body.
+In Romans 7:24 Paul rhetorically asks who will rescue him from the sin that resides in his body.
 “The body of this death” literally refers to our physical body, which is subject to sin and death.

-I remember reading that near Tarsus, where Paulwas born, lived a tribe that inflicted a most gruesome punishment upon a convicted murderer.
-The tribe fastened the body of the murder victim to that of the killer-- tying shoulder to shoulder, back to back, arm to arm--and then drove the killer from the community.
+I remember reading that near Tarsus, where Paul was born, lived a tribe that inflicted a most gruesome punishment upon a convicted murderer.
+They fastened the body of the victim to that of the killer, tying shoulder to shoulder, back to back, arm to arm, and then drove the killer from the community.
 The bonds were so tight that he could not free himself, and after a few days the decay in the dead body transferred itself to the living flesh of the murderer.
-In expressing his desire to be free from the sin that clung to his flesh, Paul might have had that ghastly punishment in mind.
+Paul might have had that ghastly punishment in mind in expressing his desire to be rid of the sin that clung to his flesh.

-In verse 25 Paul says, “Thanks be to God through Jesus Christ our Lord!”
+In Romans 7:25 Paul says, “Thanks be to God through Jesus Christ our Lord!”
 That’s a dramatic change from his laments over sin and death.
 Paul always kept things in proper perspective.

-- 1 Corinthians 15--"For this perishable must put on imperishable, and this mortal must put on immortality...but thanks be to God, who gives us the victory through our Lord Jesus Christ” (vv.
+1 Corinthians 15—“For this perishable must put on the imperishable, and this mortal must put on immortality....Thanks be to God, who gives us the victory through our Lord Jesus Christ” (vv.
 53, 57).
-That last phrase is almost the same one Paul uses in Romans 7:25 in reference to our bodily resurrection and glorification.
+That is almost the same phrase Paul uses in Romans 7:25 in reference to our bodily resurrection and glorification.

-- 2 Corinthians 5--"For indeed while we are in this tent [body], we groan, being burdened [with our humanness]; because we do not want to be unclothed, but to be clothed, in order that what is mortal may be swallowed up by life” (v.
+2 Corinthians 5—“While we are in this tent, we groan, being burdened, because we do not want to be unclothed but to be clothed, so that what ismortal will be swallowed up by life” (v.
 4).